 In 2006, McGuffin was promoted to the rank of commander.
 As a commander, and eventual reclassification to Major, McGuffin held assignments as the Chief of Staff for the Criminal Justice Support Division and the Agency Support Division, commander of the Arizona Law Enforcement Academy, and Executive Officer for Colonel Halliday.

 In October of 2011, Major McGuffin was appointed to Lieutenant Colonel overseeing the Highway Patrol Division.
 In 2015, McGuffin returned to his permanent rank of Major and held several additional assignments to include Executive Officer for Colonel Milstead.
-Major McGuffin has now been assigned as the Interim Executive Director for the Arizona Automobile Theft Authority.
+In June of 2019, Major McGuffin was reappointed to rank of Lieutenant Colonel and was assigned to serve as the Interim Executive Director for the Arizona Automobile Theft Authority until his retirement from the Department of Public Safety in October of 2019.